MaddyRizvi/grocery-app/README.md

 # Market App

 ## Overview
 Market App is an Android application built using Java and RecyclerView.
-It displays a list of items, and when an item is clicked, a toast message appears, indicating the selected item.
+It displays a list of scrollable items, and when an item is clicked, a toast message appears, indicating the selected item.

 ## Screenshots